openfl/OpenFLDevelopersGuide/filtering-display-objects/creating-and-applying-filters.md

 ## Applying a filter {#applying-a-filter}

-Once you&#039;ve constructed a filter object, you can apply it to a display object or a BitmapData object; how you apply the filter depends on the object to which you’re applying it.
+Once you've constructed a filter object, you can apply it to a display object or a BitmapData object; how you apply the filter depends on the object to which you’re applying it.

 Applying a filter to a display object

 When you apply filter effects to a display object, you apply them through the filters property.
 The filters property of a display object is an Array instance, whose elements are the filter objects applied to the display object.
 To apply a single filter to a display object, create the filter instance, add it to an Array instance, and assign that Array object to the display object’s filters property:

+import openfl.display.Bitmap;
-import openfl.display.Bitmap; import openfl.display.BitmapData;
+import openfl.display.BitmapData;

 import openfl.filters.DropShadowFilter;

 // Create a bitmapData object and render it to screen

-var myBitmapData:BitmapData = new BitmapData(100,100,false,0xFFFF3300); var myDisplayObject:Bitmap = new Bitmap(myBitmapData); addChild(myDisplayObject);
+var myBitmapData:BitmapData = new BitmapData(100,100,false,0xFFFF3300);
+var myDisplayObject:Bitmap = new Bitmap(myBitmapData);
+addChild(myDisplayObject);

 // Create a DropShadowFilter instance.